FSM Beskid

-The car never went into mass production; However, it is also suggested that Beskid was in fact a back-up measure if licensing talks were unsuccessful; finally Fiat Cinquecento was produced in FSM.
+The car never went into mass production; However, it is also suggested that the Beskid was in fact a back-up measure if licensing talks were unsuccessful; finally the Fiat Cinquecento was produced in FSM.
 While all seven Beskid prototypes were slated for destruction, six were saved.
-One was used for crash test, and remaining six are located in various institutions in Poland:
+One was used for a crash test, and the remaining six are located in various institutions in Poland: